davidkdickson/davidkdickson.github.io/_posts/2011-04-28-the-composite-pattern-in-F#.md

 ---
 layout: post
-title: The Composite Pattern in F#
+title: The composite pattern in F#
 ---

 Triggered by an interesting [stack overflow](http://stackoverflow.com/questions/327955/does-functional-programming-replace-gof-design-patterns) question on whether functional languages replace object oriented design patterns I decided to take a look at how you would implement various object oriented design patterns in a functional style.
 In this post I explore the [composite pattern.](http://en.wikipedia.org/wiki/Composite_pattern)

-## Object Oriented Example
+## Object oriented example

 Say we are designing a system for a fast food company where individual menu items have a price, and combinations of menu items can be ordered as “combo meals”.
 In this scenario we could apply the object oriented composite pattern as follows: